We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Overall, CBD creams may benefit people with eczema.
 However, it is important to read the ingredients to check for potentially irritating terpenes or fragrances.
 People should also buy CBD cream from a reputable vendor.

-If the CBD cream triggers adverse effects, stop using it.
-See a dermatologist if a person’s eczema becomes persistently worse.
+If the CBD cream triggers adverse effects, one should stop using it.
+If a person’s eczema becomes persistently worse, they should contact a dermatologist.

 In addition, do not replace or stop using prescription medication unless a doctor advises it is safe.